Nonconformally Ricci-flat instantons in Conformal Gravity with and without nonlinear matter fields: Nonlinearly charged Gravitational instantons

 Besides constant scalar fields, we are interested in gravitational instantons with self-gravitating conformally coupled scalars and ModMax fields, which introduce nonlinear effects while preserving conformal symmetry.
-Here, we construct a novel gravitational Taub-NUT instanton with self-gravitating, non-linear, and conformal matter.
+Recently, the extension of the Riegert black hole with meronic fields was found in Conformal Gravity minimally coupled to Yang-Mills theory~\cite{Flores-Alfonso:2024gag}.
+Here, we construct a novel gravitational Taub-NUT instanton with self-gravitating, nonlinear, and conformal matter.
 The solution can be regarded as a nonlinearly charged gravitational dyon, which is a gravitational solution with electric and magnetic mass.
 It represents a two-parameter extension of the original Taub-NUT in general relativity with a negative cosmological constant.
-Additionally, we also obtain a two-parameter extension of the Eguchi-Hanson space with a negative cosmological constant by introducing non-linear matter in Conformal Gravity.
+Additionally, we also obtain a two-parameter extension of the Eguchi-Hanson space with a negative cosmological constant by introducing nonlinear matter in Conformal Gravity.